 This manual is one of a series of protocols and manuals of operation for the Jackson Heart Study (JHS).
 The complexity of the JHS requires that a sizeable number of procedures be described, thus this rather extensive list of materials has been organized into the set of manuals listed below.
 Manual 1 provides the background, organization, and general objectives of the JHS Study.
-Manuals 2 and 10 describe the operation of the Cohort and Surveillance Components of the study.
-Detailed Manuals of Operation for specific procedures, including those of reading centers and central laboratories, make up Manuals 3 through 9 and 11.
+Manuals 2 and 4 describe the operation of the Cohort Procedures, Blood Pressure and Events Ascertainment Components of the study.
+Detailed Manuals of Operation for specific procedures, including those for Blood Pressure and Quality Assurance, make up Manuals 4 and 5.
+The Data Management System is described in Manual 6.
+The Laboratory and Specimen Repository is described in Manual 7.